OFFICERS

 Tyler Johnson has a deep passion for history, nature, and making new friends.
 He has a bachelor's degree in world history from West Chester University with a minor in Russian Language studies.
 He loves to travel and camp, both in the United States and abroad.
 Currently, he works for Winterthur Museum, Garden, and Library where he is able to pursue his passions for history and nature.
 He appreciates working with People to People as he continues to meet many interesting people.
 It is an honor to work with PTPDE to advance its goal of "Peace through Understanding."

-Justin Collier, Vice President, Programs
+Erin Bastien, Vice President, Programs & Hosting